 On June 16, 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses, requiring the measurement and recognition of expected credit losses for financial assets held at amortized cost, which include our accounts receivable and contract assets.
 The standard also requires that we recognize credit impairment losses related to our available-for-sale debt securities through an allowance for credit losses instead of a reduction in the cost basis.
 The effective date of the new standard for public companies is for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
 Early adoption is permitted.
 The new standard must be adopted using a modified retrospective transition with a cumulative effect adjustment recorded to opening retained earnings as of the initial adoption date.
 The updated standard is effective for us beginning in the first quarter of fiscal 2021 and we do not plan to early adopt.
-We are currently evaluating the effect that the standard will have on our condensed consolidated financial statements and related disclosures.
+While we are continuing to assess the potential impacts of the standard, we currently do not expect it to have a material impact on our condensed consolidated financial statements and related disclosures.

-With the exception of the new standard discussed above, there have been no other recent accounting pronouncements or changes in accounting pronouncements during the six months ended May 29, 2020, as compared to the recent accounting pronouncements described in our Annual Report, that are of significance or potential significance to us.
+With the exception of the new standard discussed above, there have been no other recent accounting pronouncements or changes in accounting pronouncements during the nine months ended August 28, 2020, as compared to the recent accounting pronouncements described in our Annual Report, that are of significance or potential significance to us.